|

 capturing CO2 by transforming it into hydrates.
 Another important benefit of gas

 hydrates deals with the transportation and storage of natural gas.
-This is being considered as a cost-effective
+This is being considered as a

-gas since each volume of hydrate can contain as much as 184 volumes of gas
+compressed natural gas since each volume of hydrate can contain as much as

-at standard temperature and pressure.
+184 volumes of gas at standard temperature and pressure.

 The overall goal of this research program